summernote/summernote/ESOF-docs/Report-3.md

 ![LogicalView](resources/logical-view.png?raw=true "Logical View")

-The diagram we have used has blue and grey colored packages.
+The diagram we have used, has blue and grey colored packages.
 This is to denote if the package requires more code(grey).
 As we see, the logical view gives a view to the end user about all the functional requirements of the summernote software including installation, customization, features and integration.

 [Go to top](#TOP)
 <a name="DevelopmentView"> </a>